Yichuan0712/11785-TCR/README.md

 ## Introduction

 **ContraTCR** leverages contrastive learning to model the interaction between T-cell receptors and epitopes.
-By training on your own datasets, it aims to predict binding specificity with high accuracy.
+By training on the PyTDC dataset, it aims to predict binding specificity with high accuracy.
 This guide provides a step-by-step walkthrough for users to:

-- Train the ESM-2 model along with the projection head using their own data.
+- Train the ESM-2 model along with the projection head using PyTDC data.
 - Extract features using the trained model.
 - Use the extracted features to train an XGBoost model for binding specificity prediction.